• About JSNE

 By 1925, Klan members and sponsored candidates controlled the Colorado State House and Senate, the office of Secretary of State, a state Supreme Court judgeship, seven benches on Denver District Court, and city councils in some Colorado towns.
 Mayor Ben Stapleton of Denver and Governor Clarence Morley of Colorado were also Klansmen.
 The Klan was stronger in Colorado than any other state.

-1964 - Charles Koch Invests in The Freedom School
+1964 - Charles Koch Invests in the Radical Freedom School

 "Robert LeFevre began the Freedom School in Larkspur.
 Colorado in 1957 with very close ties to the John Birch Society.
 LeFevre was an anarchist who supported the abolition of government.
 Revisionist teachings reflected LeFevre's views as they strongly opposed taxes of any kind, welfare programs for the weak and poor, and war for any reason.
-The school expressed such dissatisfaction and animosity towards the government that a group of teachers from Illinois had to contact the FBI.
+The school expressed such dissatisfaction and animosity towards the government that the FBI investigated.

-In 1964, Charles Koch of the infamous Koch Family, a former member of the John Birch Society, was introduced to the Freedom School and immediately captivated by the revisionist version of American history being taught.
+In 1964, Charles Koch of the now infamous, albeit incredibly wealthy Koch Family, a former member of the John Birch Society, was introduced to the Freedom School.
+He was immediately captivated by the revisionist version of American history being taught in Larkspur.

-The Freedom School site has been declared a historical site.
-Now occupied by Stone Canyon Outdoor EdVentures; 5.5 miles north of Palmer Lake on Hwy 105, Larkspur.
+(NOTE: The Freedom School site has been declared a historical site.
+Now occupied by Stone Canyon Outdoor EdVentures; 5.5 miles north of Palmer Lake on Hwy 105, Larkspur)

 1983 - Colorado Billionaires Underwrite the First Libertarian Think-Tanks